-- 1. the ability to simplify integer exponent expressions: - 2. the ability to graph linear equations and write equations of lines; - 3. the ability to use function notation; - 4. the ability to solve a system of linear equations in two variables; - 5. the ability to add, subtract, multiply, and divide polynomials; - 6. the ability to factor quadratic polynomials. - Student Rights and Responsibilities: Please refer to the Casper College Student Conduct and Judicial Code for information concerning your rights and responsibilities as a Casper College Student. - Chain of Command: If you have any problems with this class, you should first contact the instructor to attempt to solve the problem.
+- 1. use correct function notation; - 2. answer questions that pertain to functions, including their domains and ranges; - 3. analyze a parabola by finding it's vertex and intercepts; - 4. solve a quadratic equation using the factoring, graphing, and the quadratic equation; - 5. solve a quadratic application; - 6. simplify, add, subtract, multiply, and divide rational and radical expressions; - 7. work with rational exponents; - 8. solve rational and radical equations by algebraic methods and graphing; - 9. identify exponential and logarithmic equations by their properties; and - 10. solve simple exponential and logarithmic equations by algebraic methods. - Student Rights and Responsibilities: Please refer to the Casper College Student Conduct and Judicial Code for information concerning your rights and responsibilities as a Casper College Student. - Chain of Command: If you have any problems with this class, you should first contact the instructor to attempt to solve the problem.
 If you are not satisfied with the solution offered by the instructor, you should then take the matter through the appropriate chain of command starting with the Department Head/Program Director, the Dean, and lastly the Vice President for Academic Affairs. - Academic Dishonesty Cheating & Plagiarism: Casper College demands intellectual honesty.
 Proven plagiarism or any form of dishonesty associated with the academic process can result in the offender failing the course in which the offense was committed or expulsion from school.
 See the Casper College Student Code of Conduct. - Plagiarism: Plagiarism is defined as the use of anothers ideas or words without appropriate acknowledgment.
 Examples of plagiarism include: failing to use quotation marks when directly quoting from a source; failing to document distinctive ideas from a source; fabricating or inventing sources; and copying information from computer-based sources, e.g., the Internet. - Unauthorized Possession or Disposition of Academic Materials: Unauthorized possession or disposition of academic materials may include: selling or purchasing examinations, papers, reports or other academic work; taking another students academic work without permission; possessing examinations, papers, reports, or other assignments not released by an instructor; and/or submitting the same paper for multiple classes without advance instructor authorization and approval. - ADA Accommodations Policy: It is the policy of Casper College to provide appropriate accommodations to any student with a documented disability.
 If you have a need for accommodation in this course, please make an appointment with our Accommodative Services Counselor at 268-2557.